 The School's educational approach is driven by an ethos of continuous professional development because we strongly believe that our students need to learn how to continually adapt, so that they can appropriately respond to the current, as well as future, challenges in a dynamic world.

-On successful completion of the programme you'll be granted a Bachelor of Science in Dental Therapy degree that is registrable with the General Dental Council.
+On successful completion of the programme you'll be granted a Bachelor of Dental Surgery degree that is registrable with the General Dental Council.

 PROGRAMME IN DETAIL